 Doctors will also do tests to find out what caused your TIA:

 ECG Electrocardiography Electrocardiography is a test that measures your heart’s electrical activity.
 It's quick, painless, and harmless.
 The results of that test are shown in an electrocardiogram.
-It looks like a... read more and echocardiography Echocardiography and Other Ultrasound Procedures Echocardiography can be used to detect abnormalities in heart wall motion and to measure the volume of blood being pumped from the heart with each beat.
-This procedure can also detect abnormalities... read more to look for problems in your heart
+It looks like a... read more (electrocardiography) and echocardiography Echocardiography and Other Ultrasound Procedures Echocardiography is also sometimes called an echocardiogram or an echo.
+An echo is an ultrasound of your heart.
+Sound waves bounce off your heart to create a moving image of your heart.
+This... read more to look for problems in your heart

 Imaging tests to see if blood vessels in your neck are blocked or narrowed

 Blood tests to check for risk factors like high cholesterol High Cholesterol Cholesterol is a type of fat.
 Fats are also called lipids.
 Cholesterol is a type of lipid—an essential element contained in all human cells.
 However, excess lipids and other fatty substances... read more , diabetes Diabetes Diabetes is a disease in which your blood sugar (glucose) levels are too high.
 You get diabetes if your body's normal way of controlling blood sugar isn't working right.
 There are 2 types of... read more , or excessive blood clotting Overview of Blood Clotting Disorders Blood clots help stop bleeding.
 Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
-These dysfunctions may result in Too little clotting, leading to abnormal... read more
+These dysfunctions may result in Too little... read more

 How do doctors treat a TIA?